DavidMercier/NIMS/doc/configuration.rst

     * Do not remove standard indenters and standard materials !

-*data_config.yaml* can be used to modify the default absolute path for the folder where you store your indentation data.
+*data_config.yaml* can be used to set the default absolute path for the folder where you store your indentation data.

 *numerics_config.yaml* can be used to change the numerical parameters used by the toolbox from their standard values.